 One option to consider when buying a car is the Sam’s Club Auto Buying Program, which promises upfront pricing and a transparent buying process.

-How does Sam’s Club car-buying work?
+How does Sam’s Club car buying work?

-1. Sign in with your Sam’s club membership
+1. Sign in with your Sam’s Club membership

 2. Decide on a vehicle

-3. Receive your discounted price
+3. Review your discounted price

 4. Shop for a car loan

 It’s important to realize that the Sam’s Club Auto Buying Program is just a marketplace, so you’ll need to secure funding.
 It is very clearly stated that “neither TrueCar nor Sam’s Club brokers, sells or leases motor vehicles.
 Unless otherwise noted, all vehicles shown on this website are offered for sale by licensed motor vehicle dealers.”

 You can get a car loan either through dealership financing or from a lender, whether online or through a bank or credit union.
 Getting preapproved car loans will help you find a good deal.
 Estimate your monthly payments using an auto loan calculator.

 5. Finalize paperwork with the dealership